 In Sect.
 3 and Sect.
 4, we analyze the detrended monthly anomalies to extract the internal variations with seasonal-to-interannual timescales.
 Here, the detrended components were calculated by subtracting monthly linear trends during 1980-2009 from the original monthly data, and anomalies are defined as deviations from the climatology from 1980-2009.
 Moreover, climate drifts in the hindcasts are removed according to the INTERNATIONAL CLIVAR PROJECT OFFICE (ICPO, 2011).
+Here, the climate drift T{drf} is estimated as follows: $T{drf}(\tau) = \frac{1}{N} \sum{k=1}^{N} (T_p^k(\tau) - T_a^k(\tau))$, where $k = 1, \dots, N$ is the initial time; τ is the forecast lead time; T is the monthly quantity of interest, for example, the temperature and sea ice concentration; and the subscripts p and a represent the ensemble averaged prediction and the corresponding assimilation, respectively.
 As mentioned in Sect.
 1, sea ice reduction in the Arctic Ocean, especially in the Barents and Kara Seas, could lead to extreme weather at midlatitudes, which may be related to the warming of the Arctic Ocean interior (e.g., Polyakov et al., 2012).
 To clearly interpret the physical mechanisms influencing sea ice extent in the Arctic Ocean (hereafter SIE{AO}), SIE{AO} is defined from the cumulative area for all grid cells north of 65° N with SIC greater than 15 %.
-In that case, the Baffin Bay and Hudson Bay are partly included in the domain, but the directions of main currents are heading from the Arctic Ocean interior (shelves and basins) to the Baffin Bay through the straits of the Canadian Archipelago (e.g., Aksenov et al., 2011).
-Thus, direct impacts of the Baffin Bay and Hudson Bay on the Arctic Ocean interior are considered to be small.
+From this definition,

+Baffin Bay and Hudson Bay are partially included in the domain, but the directions of the main currents are from the Arctic Ocean interior (shelves and basins) to Baffin Bay through the straits of the Canadian Archipelago (e.g., Aksenov et al., 2011).
+Thus, the direct impacts of Baffin Bay and Hudson Bay on the Arctic Ocean interior are considered to be small.
+Note that the results of this study are not directly comparable with other hindcast studies that focus on pan-Arctic SIE (e.g., Chevallier et al., 2013; Sigmond et al., 2013; Wang et al., 2013; Msadek et al., 2014; Peterson et al., 2015; Guemas et al., 2016; Sigmond et al., 2016), due to the choice of Arctic Ocean domain.
 For comparison, the results for the detrended sea ice extent anomaly in the Northern Hemisphere are shown in the supporting information.